An improved estimator of Shannon entropy with applications to systems with memory: Relation between block entropy and memory

 In contrast to the BIC and AIC methods, where the loss function depends on the model selected, Eq.~\eqref{eq:m} is independent of any selection procedure.
-For memory determination, both AIC and BIC methods are generally used along with a comparison among possible models suitable for a given sequence, whereas our proposed method provides an exact result.
+For memory determination, both AIC and BIC methods are generally used along with a comparison among possible models suitable for a given sequence, whereas our proposed method provides an exact result for discrete random variables.
+If the system is naturally described with a continuous random variable, we first need to discretize this variable and the results obtained with Eq.~\eqref{eq:m} will depend on the binsize used for the discretization.

 As an example of an explicit calculation of $m$, in Fig.~\ref{fig:method} we show results for a binary system ($L=2$) and memory $m=3$.
 The $2^{3+1}=16$ transition probabilities are chosen randomly from a uniform distribution in the interval $(0,1)$ (and multiplied by a common factor in order to fulfill the necessary normalization conditions).
 We plot in the main panel with color lines the trial entropy $\mathcal{H}_\mu(n)$ given by Eq.~\eqref{eq:Hmu} for different values of $\mu$.
 For comparison, the exact block entropies $H_n$, computed from the transition probabilities, are also shown with black dots.
 Clearly, the trial entropies $\mathcal{H}_\mu(n)$ coincide for $\mu\ge 3$ with the exact block entropy $H_n$ in agreement with the memory of the process.
 Alternatively, the inset of Fig.~\ref{fig:method} shows that the mean squared error $\Delta_\mu$ vanishes for $\mu\ge 3$.
 Therefore, Eq.~\eqref{eq:m} is met and the memory is $m=3$, as expected.